juan7679/Proyecto_Final_IA/Readme.md

 ## 📄 License

-This project was developed for academic purposes at [Your University Name].
+This project was developed for academic purposes at [Universidad de Guanajuato].